Pharns/Pharns/homelab-setup/README.md

 Let me share how I set up Proxmox on my Beelink SER5 Mini PC—a straightforward and fun process!

 ### Step 1: Preparing the USB Stick
 First, I grabbed a USB stick with at least 2GB of space.
 I visited the [Proxmox website](https://www.proxmox.com/en/downloads) to download the Proxmox VE ISO image.
-Using a handy tool like Rufus, I created a bootable USB drive from the downloaded ISO.
+Using a handy tool like Balena Etcher, I created a bootable USB drive from the downloaded ISO.

 ### Step 2: Booting from the USB
 Once my USB was ready, I plugged it into the Beelink.
 I restarted the PC and hit `Del` to enter the BIOS settings.
 Here, I switched the boot order to prioritize the USB stick and saved the changes.